How should a premier magnet school boost Black and Latino enrollment? A suggested lottery spurs fierce debate.

 “Look, bottom line is, the lottery is going to give everyone a better chance of getting in,” Das said.
 “Perfection is the enemy of progress: This puts us in the right direction.”

-For TJ seniors, their school has the center of a roiling debate with national implications just as they are trying to adjust to online learning — like all of Fairfax County, TJ has been remote since school started on Sept.
+For TJ seniors, their school has become the center of a roiling debate with national implications just as they are trying to adjust to online learning — like all of Fairfax County, TJ has been remote since school started on Sept.
 8 — and begin the college application process.

 Tiffany Ji, 17, said the whole thing is bizarre.
 She said teachers have mostly tried to avoid talking about it in class, and many students are wary of bringing it up even among themselves.
 Ji herself is not yet sure how she feels about the proposal, although she thinks it’s important to have a conversation about how to promote equity.